-My ancient Greek philosophy scholarship explores the intersection of ethics, art and emotion; the dramatic and educational aspects of Plato’s dialogues; and ‘purpose’ or ‘telos’ in nature (teleology).
-I have also written a memoir
+My ancient Greek philosophy scholarship explores the intersection of ethics, art and emotion; the dramatic and educational aspects of Plato’s dialogues; and ‘purpose’ or ‘telos’ in Aristotle’s natural philosophy.

 about bikepacking the Arizona Trail from Mexico to Utah.

 EducationUniversity of California, Los Angeles, Department of Philosophy; PhD, 2012

 University of California, Los Angeles, Department of Philosophy; MA, 2008